gep13/gep13/input/blog/onenote-2010-make-text-in-image-searchable.md

 **The Problem:**

-As with most software problems, you typically get some sort of error message…
+As with most software problems, you typically get some sort of error message...

 [![image](http://www.gep13.co.uk/blog/wp-content/uploads/2011/02/image_thumb.png)](http://www.gep13.co.uk/blog/wp-content/uploads/2011/02/image.png)

-_Here is one I created earlier…._
+_Here is one I created earlier..._

 In order to be useful, and searchable, I would normally type out the entire contents of the error message into the blog post, so that when it happens again, I can take the text from the error message and search for it directly within my blog.
 Sounds simple right?
 Now, imagine that you have a very long error message, or perhaps a stack trace included within the prompt.
 Typing all this out by hand can be quite tedious.